vacu9708/Embedded-system/ARM architecture/Introduction to the ARM Architecture/readme.md

-# ARM Architecture Overview

-## 1. Introduction to ARM Architecture
+# Introduction to the ARM Architecture

+## Overview
-ARM architecture is widely used due to its simplicity, efficiency in performance, and low power consumption.
-Key attributes include:

-- **Reduced Instruction Set Computer (RISC) Features:**
+The ARM architecture is a dominant force in various market segments due to its simplicity, efficiency, and low power consumption.
+It's a Reduced Instruction Set Computer (RISC) architecture, known for its:
 - Large uniform register file.
 - Load/store architecture.
 - Simple addressing modes.
 - Uniform and fixed-length instruction fields.

-- **ARM-Specific Enhancements:**
-  - Control over ALU and shifter.
-  - Auto-increment and auto-decrement addressing modes.
-  - Load and Store Multiple instructions.
-  - Conditional execution of almost all instructions.

-- **Balance in Design:**
-  - High performance.
-  - Small code size.
-  - Low power consumption.
-  - Small silicon area.

-### A1.1.1 ARM Registers
-- **General-Purpose Registers:**
-  - 31 general-purpose 32-bit registers.
-  - 16 visible at any time.

-- **Special Registers:**
-  - Stack Pointer (R13).
-  - Link Register (R14).
-  - Program Counter (R15).

-- **Processor States:**
-  - Thumb state.
-  - Jazelle state.

-### A1.1.2 Exceptions
-- Seven types of exceptions.
-- Different privileged processing modes for each exception.
-- Specific banked registers for fast interrupt processing.

-### A1.1.3 Status Registers
-- **Current Program Status Register (CPSR):**
-  - Contains condition code flags, interrupt disable bits, processor mode, and state.

-- **Saved Program Status Register (SPSR):**
-  - Holds the CPSR of the task before the exception occurred.

-## 2. ARM Instruction Set
-### A1.2.1 Branch Instructions
-- Standard Branch instruction with a 24-bit signed word offset.
-- Branch and Link (BL) instructions for subroutine calls.

-### A1.2.2 Data-Processing Instructions
-- Arithmetic/logic instructions.
-- Comparison instructions.
-- Single Instruction Multiple Data (SIMD) instructions.
-- Multiply instructions.
-- Miscellaneous Data Processing instructions.

-### A1.2.3 Status Register Transfer Instructions
-- Transfer contents of CPSR or an SPSR to/from a general-purpose register.

-### A1.2.4 Load and Store Instructions
-- Different types of load and store instructions, including Load and Store Register, Load and Store Multiple registers, and Load and Store Register Exclusive.

-### A1.2.5 Coprocessor Instructions
-- Data-processing, data transfer, and register transfer instructions for coprocessor interaction.

-### A1.2.6 Exception-Generating Instructions
-- Software interrupt instructions (SWI) and Software breakpoint instructions (BKPT).

-## 3. Thumb Instruction Set
-- A 16-bit subset of the ARM instruction set for more compact code.
+## Key Features
+- **Performance**: Supports a wide spectrum of performance points.
+- **Low Power Consumption**: Ideal for devices requiring low energy use.
+- **Implementation Size**: Small, leading to less power consumption.
+- **Balance**: Offers a good balance of performance, code size, power consumption, and silicon area.

+## ARM Architecture Characteristics
+- **RISC Core**: Reduced Instruction Set Computing principles.
+- **Enhancements**: Includes ALU and shifter control, auto-increment/decrement addressing, Load and Store Multiple instructions, and conditional execution.

+## ARM Registers (A1.1.1)
+- **Total**: 31 general-purpose 32-bit registers.
+- **Visible Registers**: 16 at any time, with others aiding in exception processing.
+- **User Mode**: Unprivileged, with limited access compared to privileged modes.
+- **Special Registers**:
+  - R13: Stack Pointer (SP).
+  - R14: Link Register (LR).
+  - R15: Program Counter (PC).

+## Exceptions (A1.1.2)
+- **Types**: Seven types, each with a dedicated privileged mode.
+- **Banked Registers**: Specific registers for each exception mode.
+- **Modes**: Includes IRQ, FIQ, and System modes.

+## Status Registers (A1.1.3)
+- **CPSR**: Current Program Status Register, holding processor status and condition flags.
+- **SPSR**: Saved Program Status Register, for storing CPSR of the task before the exception.

+## ARM Instruction Set (A1.2)
+Broadly categorized into:
+- **Branch Instructions**: For control flow alteration.
+- **Data-processing Instructions**: Arithmetic, logic, and comparison operations.
+- **Status Register Transfer Instructions**: Transfer between CPSR/SPSR and general-purpose registers.
+- **Load and Store Instructions**: Data movement between registers and memory.
+- **Coprocessor Instructions**: Data processing, transfer, and register operations specific to coprocessors.
+- **Exception-generating Instructions**: SWI for software interrupts, BKPT for breakpoints.

+### Key Points
+- **Conditional Execution**: Almost all instructions can execute based on condition codes.
+- **Branch Instructions**: Include standard branches, subroutine calls, and set switching (ARM, Thumb, Jazelle).
+- **Data-processing Instructions**: Arithmetic/logic, comparisons, SIMD, multiplies, and miscellaneous.

+## Thumb Instruction Set (A1.3)
+- A 16-bit subset of the 32-bit ARM instruction set, offering code density improvements.

+---

+This document provides a detailed overview of the ARM architecture, highlighting its evolution, key features, and instruction sets.
+The ARM architecture's balance between performance, power efficiency, and size makes it a versatile choice for various applications.